Q. To be eligible for the Ku`ina Program, do I have to be a specific ethnicity?

 Q. Can I belong to more than one program or support service?

 A. Yes, you can be a participant of the Ku`ina Program and others.
 We encourage you to participate in as many programs that you qualify for.
+The more support you have while pursuing your education, the more successful you will be.

 Q. Can you pay for tuition cost?